 This is where many healthcare organizations get tripped up.
 PHI isn't just medical records.
 Under HHS guidance, when someone visits a healthcare website's authenticated pages, their IP address combined with the fact that they're viewing health-related content can constitute PHI.

-This means that if you're using cookie-based tracking on a patient portal or healthcare app, you might be sharing PHI with your analytics provider without realizing it.
+So if you use cookie-based tracking on a patient portal or healthcare app, you might be sharing PHI with your analytics provider without realizing it.

-Think about it.
-A BAA is required when you're sharing PHI with a business associate.
+A BAA is required when you share PHI with a business associate.
 But if you self-host OpenPanel on your own HIPAA-compliant infrastructure, there's no third party involved.
-The data never leaves your environment.
-There's no business associate relationship to manage.
+The data never leaves your environment, and there's no business associate relationship to manage.

-This approach lets you get meaningful analytics from your healthcare applications without the enterprise pricing or legal complexity.
-You deploy OpenPanel on your existing HIPAA-compliant servers using Docker Compose, Kubernetes, or your preferred deployment method, and you're done.
+This gets you meaningful analytics from your healthcare applications without the enterprise pricing or legal complexity.
+Deploy OpenPanel on your existing HIPAA-compliant servers using Docker Compose, Kubernetes, or your preferred method, and you're done.

 If you have visitors from the UK, you need to think about PECR (Privacy and Electronic Communications Regulations) alongside UK GDPR.
 PECR specifically regulates cookies and similar tracking technologies.